rec_control

 already, PowerDNS will refuse to overwrite it.
 While dumping,

-the recursor will not answer questions.
+the recursor might not answer questions.

 Typical PowerDNS Recursors run multiple threads, therefore